Table of Contents

 An obvious method of starting a fire is by using a match.
 Always carry water-resistant matches in your kit in case they get wet.
 Another option is a Ferro rod, also known as the flint and steel method, which can be used to strike and spark a fire.
 Ferro rods can also combust when combined with magnesium.
 Additionally, fire pistons can be carried.
 These devices operate using charcloth and compressed gas.
 Others use flint and tinder to create a combustion reaction.
 Water and wind-proof lighters are also types of portable fire starters.
 Some Ferro-rod fire starters are small enough to be carried in your pocket or worn around your neck.

 Your knife may be used for cutting and chopping food, protection, and hunting.
 The knife will help you with everything from preparing a fire to skinning an animal if need be.
 As such, the knives, including the actual blades, are considerably larger than the size of a pocket knife that you would carry around with you.
-The blades of most survival knives are upwards of four inches.
+The blades of most survival knives are upwards of four inches but you can also find ones great you can wear around your neck.

 The knife should have a no-slip grip so that you can still handle it safely if your hands are sweaty.
 The grip should also be comfortable.
 If you choose a folding knife as opposed to a fixed blade, it should be easy to open and close.
 If it’s a fixed blade knife, make sure it comes with a durable sheath.
 For obvious reasons, folding knives are more portable than fixed-blade options.